What is Hospice Care?

 Any person (child, adult, or elderly) who lives in the service area of Hospice Touch, and wants comfort care – not aggressive treatment and meets the following criteria:

-- Has a life-limiting illness (heart failure, kidney failure, lung disease, Alzheimers disease, Parkinson's disease, liver disease, dementia, cancer, ALS, stroke, or a general decline) that their medical provider feels qualifies them for the service.
+- Has a life-limiting illness that their medical provider feels qualifies them for Hospice Services.

-- There is someone in the home who is willing and capable of providing care for the person who is sick, or if not, the person agrees that when it is not safe for them to stay at home alone they will go somewhere else to live, (i.e. nursing home or hospice house).
+- There is someone in the home who is willing and capable of providing care for the person who is sick, or if not, the person agrees that when it is not safe for them to stay at home alone they will go somewhere else to live, (i.e. facility or hospice residence).

 - It is never too early to ask about hospice care.

 Medicare, medical assistance, and most private insurance companies have a "hospice benefit" that covers 100%: